danham78/shape_calculator/README.md

 # shape_calculator
 freeCodeCamp Scientific Computing with Python challenge

-shape_calculator is a program a wrote in response to a challenge set as part of the freeCodeCamp Scientific Computing with Python course certification
+shape_calculator is a program I wrote in response to a challenge set as part of the freeCodeCamp Scientific Computing with Python course certification
 The challenge is described below:

 In this project you will use object oriented programming to create a Rectangle class and a Square class.
 The Square class should be a subclass of Rectangle and inherit methods and attributes.